googleapis/google-cloud-ruby/RELEASING.md

 1. On the [commits](https://github.com/googleapis/google-cloud-ruby/commits/master) page, find the commit you expect to have launched a Kokoro build.

 1. To the right of your commit, there should be either a red x, or a green checkmark.
-If it's the green checkmark, your build was a success, and no furthur inspection is necessary.
+If it's the green checkmark, your build was a success, and no further inspection is necessary.
 If it's the red x, click it to find out why the build failed.

 1. A modal will appear with the list of Kokoro builds.
 The build titled "Kokoro CI" can be ignored.
 To learn more about why a build failed or what it was testing for click "details" next to the build.